julian-vargo/Praat-Mass-Analyzer/README.md

 - *All interval measurements are taken at the 0%->10%, 10%->20%, ... , 90%->100% portions of the phone*
 - *The script supports exporting information for between 1 and 3 textgrid tiers (obligatorily phone, optionally word, and optionally notes/task-type/speaker)*
 - Built-in Mac/Windows/Linux support
+- Multiple CPU cores at once, see developer_tools/README.md

 ## Contact
 Julian Vargo | Department of Spanish & Portuguese | University of California, Berkeley | julianvargo@berkeley.edu

 *Written on Praat version 6.4.48, released 9 December 2025 on ARM64 Windows (Boersma & Weenink 2025)*

-*Script last updated 20 December 2025*
+*Script last updated 22 December 2025*

 *If you are having trouble getting this Praat script to work, please email me and I can arrange a time to assist you*